microsoft/FluidFramework/BREAKING.md

 ### Remove IFluidDataStoreChannel.bindToContext and related types
 `bindToContext` has been removed from `IFluidDataStoreChannel`, along with enum `BindState` and the interface `IDataStoreWithBindToContext_Deprecated`.
 See previous ["Upcoming" change notice](#bindToContext-to-be-removed-from-IFluidDataStoreChannel) for info on how this removal was staged.

+### Remove `aliasing` return value from `AliasResult`
+The `aliasing` return value from `AliasResult` has been removed from `@fluidframework/runtime-definitions`, as it's no longer returned by the API.
+Instead of `aliasing`, the API will return the promise of the ongoing aliasing operation.

 # 1.1.0